Fields, Strings and Geometry Group

 There are several external funding sources through various funding agencies (e.g. the EPSRC and STFC).
 Visit our Doctoral College site for more information.

 The group is currently accepting PhD applications.
-Please refer to our fees and funding site for further details.
+Take a look at our Mathematics, fields, strings and geometry studentship.

 - Mr Andrea Fontanella